Roland D-50: Technology

 Not only was the synthesis method new; the D-50 was arguably the first commercial synthesizer to include digital effects such as reverb, adding to the characteristically bright, rich, lively and sometimes realistic sound, featured on countless records of the period.
 Each of those effects had 10+ variations with editable parameters usually found in dedicated rack effects processors rather than keyboard synths.
-It was also at the forefront of the change of the look of a typical keyboard player on stage: instead of being surrounded with multiple instruments, with more versatile instruments and the continued adoption of the MIDI standard, they were starting to appear with only one or two keyboards, typically a D-50 with either Yamaha DX7 or Korg M1.
+It was also at the forefront of the change of the look of a typical keyboard player on stage: instead of being surrounded with multiple instruments, with more versatile instruments and the continued adoption of the MIDI standard, they were starting to appear with only one or two keyboards, typically a D-50 with either Yamaha DX7 or Korg M1, sometimes all three synths.

 The D-50 was fully MIDI-compatible, though it transmits on only one channel.
 The keyboard was velocity- and after-touch-sensitive, and the keys were slightly "weighted" with metal for a higher-quality feel.
-It included 64 patches on-board, and storage of 64 more patches was available through optional expansion RAM cards.
+It included 64 patches on board, and storage of 64 more patches was available through optional expansion RAM cards.
 It uses a CR2032 lithium battery for memory backup.

 For its sound and build quality, and the unique synthesis method it featured, the D-50 has remained popular to this day, with the resale value of good condition examples remaining relatively high.
 Its synthesis engine, in more or less updated forms, was used in Roland's JV and XP series synths, among others.
 Furthermore, in 2004, Roland released a VC-1 expansion card for V-Synth and VariOS synthesizers.
-It contained a modeled and updated D-50 synthesis engine and the original operating system, including factory- and all Roland "expansion cards" patches.
-Since the newer DAC chips sounded "cleaner" with less noise output and overall higher bit and sample rates, it included the option to simulate the D-50's "rougher" output.
+It contained a modeled and updated D-50 synthesis engine and the original operating system, including factory- and all Roland expansion cards patches.
+Since the newer DAC chips sounded cleaner with less noise output and overall higher bit depth and sample rates, it included the option to simulate the D-50's rougher output.